rsspdc/checklists/checklists/pipelines.md

 	- [ ]  	🏆Platinum (hard): range of supported environments tested on different base systems with different versions in CI pipeline(s) to catch platform specific bugs

 <details>
-The type of testing that it makes most sense to emphasise in analysis pipelines is integration testing, do all the parts work together as expected.
+The types of testing that it may make sense to emphasise in analysis pipelines are:
+Integration testing, do all the parts work together as expected?
+(The phrase 'expected result' is a bit nebulous, its robustness in testing hinges on how specific your expectations are.)
-Some aspects might lend themselves to unit testing but much of this would reside in the individual tools that a pipeline wraps.
+Some aspects might lend themselves to unit testing, but much of this may reside in the individual tools that a pipeline wraps.
+Regression testing can be effective when refactoring a pipeline which is intended to produce identical results by different means.

 See the software packages checklist for more details on general unit testing.

-The phrase 'expected result' is a bit nebulous, its robustness in testing hinges on how specific your expectations are.

 An area to focus on testing might be your quality control (QC) steps.
 Checking using data that is an example of a common source data quality issues and verifying that this triggers the appropriate QC warnings, for example.